 Advisor – Dave Saner

 The purpose of Student Government is to represent the student body and provide an example of leadership and involvement in the community, school and decision making process.
 Meetings are open to all students, however only representatives may vote.
-Representatives are elected every semester and are required to have completed at least one semester at Benedictine University at Springfield and have a GPA of at least 2.0.
+Representatives are elected by student vote.